 5 Tips for Making Virtual Meetings Productive

-Regardless of your meeting context, there are 5 tips that we have found helpful to ensure we have super-focused meetings where we accomplish our shared goals.
+Regardless of your meeting context, here are 5 tips that we have found helpful to ensure we have super-focused meetings where we accomplish our shared goals.

-1. Do not schedule a meeting with a blank agenda or open agenda.
+1: Do not schedule a meeting with a blank or open agenda.

 The type and content of the agenda is the secret sauce to ensuring meetings are actionable.
 Here is our agenda template.
 You can make a copy by clicking on the link and then adjusting anything you want.
-Here are the things that need to be included:
+Here are the things that should be included:

 - Roles established in the first 30 seconds of the meeting.